samdavis007/sdmgamedev123/README.md

 https://youtu.be/YxkwnSmJcug?si=P7CFEMtXoWaSK-Ui

 - Super Capsule 3d game - It is actually a 3d game a survival based game it consists of a main character called a capsule we should to complete the levels and collect the coins and their will be obstacles to end the players life. https://youtube.com/shorts/Rccy9pbWq5g?si=a2Hw4PN_Ao4pyinS
-- - Gameathon 6.0 Global Level Contest: Participated in Global Level Contest organized by Department of Information Science and Engineering & BitsNBytes, on Jyothy Institute of Technology.
+- - Gameathon 6.0 Global Level Contest: Participated in Global Level Contest organized by Department of Information Science and Engineering & BitsNBytes, on Jyothy Institute of Technology,Bangalore.

  Skills & Tools
  - Game Engines: Unity.